What is mediation?

 What is the best thing about our family mediation service?

 Our experienced in-house mediator specialises in family law mediation and family conflict.
-She conducts mediations for a range of family conflicts including parenting and property disputes.
+She conducts family mediation for a range of family conflicts including parenting and property disputes.
 Further, she is also a family lawyer – which means she has an understanding of the stress, cost and time it takes to try and resolve matters in the Family Court.

 We also have extremely affordable rates for our family conflict services, and will cater to your needs by offering either a half day mediation, or a full day mediation for things that might take a bit longer.